 Much of what Kristin practices today—seasonal cooking, preserving food, raising animals, and creating gatherings around shared tables—grew out of years of self-taught, hands-on experience.
 These skills remain central to the way she approaches her work, and they form the foundation for her current venture.

 Today Kristin lives on the last remaining ten acres of her father’s family land in East Tennessee.
-There she created The Farmstead by Chicken Librarian, a natural evolution of her original work, where she produces intimate farm-to-table experiences and gatherings that celebrate regional traditions, seasonal food, and meaningful connection.
+There she continued to evolve Chicken Librarian, a natural evolution of her original work, where she produces intimate farm-to-table experiences and gatherings that celebrate regional traditions, seasonal food, and meaningful connection.
 Here, storytelling, curating experiences, and sharing expertise come together to give new life to the lessons learned over a lifetime of hands-on work.

 In addition to hosting events, Kristin works with land-based businesses and individuals to develop thoughtful experiences and environments that bring together hospitality, storytelling, and a sense of place.
 Her work is grounded in the belief that some of life’s most meaningful moments happen around shared tables, in well-loved homes, and through traditions passed quietly from one generation to the next.